 - Identify your product’s value propositions in customers’ own words.

-- Identify fans of your product who might provide a testimonial, take part in beta programs, or join your customer advisory board.
+- Identify fans of your product which might provide a testimonial, take part in beta programs, or join your customer advisory board.

 Once a new piece of feedback is imported or manually created in Productboard, our machine-learning model analyses the text and detects whether it contains positive, negative, or neutral sentiment.
 You can see the detected sentiment on the note detail as a note attribute.